Inside creepy abandoned Santa theme park

 It was going to be a series of fun, themed-lands over an expansive area -- over 30 million square meters -- but only the Santa area was completed.

-Following Reis' sudden death in a road accident in 2004, Park Albanoel closed and fell into disrepair.
+Following Reis' death in a road accident in 2004, Park Albanoel closed and fell into disrepair.

 Several years later, British school teacher Christopher Jones was driving from Rio to Paraty with a group of friends when they spotted the spooky Santas.